OSDeploy/GitBook/osdrivers/setup/how-it-works.md

   * Windows 7 x64 = Yes
   * Operating System = All

-Everything else is optional and are detailed in the Reference Guide
+Everything else is optional and are detailed in a later article.

 ```
 [OSDrivers]